powerfooI/rftp/README.md

-# RFTP - FTP server written in Rust
+# rFTP - FTP server written in Rust

 ## Introduction

-RFTP is a simple FTP server written in Rust.
+`rFTP` is a simple FTP server written in Rust.
 It is designed to be a learning project for me to understand the basics and asynchronous I/O in Rust.
 The project is built on top of the [Tokio](https://tokio.rs/) runtime, which provides asynchronous I/O and networking support.

 ## Features